 Authentic 100% Raw Active Manuka Honey

-Wedderspoon's raw manuka honey for sale is sourced from the remote pristine areas of New Zealand's South Island.
+Wedderspoon's raw manuka honey for sale at Radiant Life is sourced from the remote pristine areas of New Zealand's South Island.
 As part of their testing methods and to differentiate the potency level, each batch of Wedderspoon Manuka Honey 16+ is sourced and tested for its higher pollen count, live enzymes, antioxidants and various phytochemical components.

 Serving Size: 1 Tbsp (21g)

 Servings Per Container: 8.8 oz (250 g) Jar - 12

 Not a significant source of saturated fat, trans fat, cholesterol, dietary fiber, vitamin D, calcium, iron, and potassium